axelnine/INFX-574-Machine-Learning/README.md

 ### In Class:
 Various small notebooks exploring basic & intermediate statistics, exploratory data analysis, linear regression, and difference in difference.

+### Data:

+All of the data used in the notebooks is open source and easily available.